xipkit/xip-luis/README.md

   <<: *default
 ```

-Stealth will automatically use your `staging` LUIS slot in development and staging environments and will use the `production` slot for your production Stealth environment.
+Xip will automatically use your `staging` LUIS slot in development and staging environments and will use the `production` slot for your production Xip environment.

 That's it!
-Stealth will now automatically use LUIS for intent detection and entity extraction automatically via `handle_response` and `get_match`.
+Xip will now automatically use LUIS for intent detection and entity extraction automatically via `handle_response` and `get_match`.

 ## Intents